Yohanna/PowerExport/README.md

 # About #

-Ever had to save your PowerPoint slides as a picture and wasn't satisfied of the resolution of files?
-PowerExport provide an easy way to change the default export resolution (96 dpi) of PowerPoint slides.
+Ever had to save your PowerPoint slides as a picture and wasn't satisfied with the resolution of the files?
+PowerExport provides an easy way to change the default export resolution (96 dpi) of PowerPoint slides.

 # How it works #

-It creates/changes a certain registry value in Windows Registry according to the Office version and the required resolution.
+It creates or/and changes a certain registry value in Windows Registry according to the Office version and the required resolution.

 # Limitations #